Lucodivo/NoopScenes/README.md

 #### Coordinate System
 - Right handed-coordinate system with the z-axis representing the upward/downward movement.
-Although mostly arbitrary, here are my justifications:
+    - Although mostly arbitrary, here are my justifications:
-    - Blender and the gltf file format use right-handed coordinate systems and are used for this project
+        - Blender and the gltf file format use right-handed coordinate systems and are used for this project.
-    - ~~Z is up is used in Blender and is a tool used for this project~~ [Working in Blender uses Z-up but Blender exports Y-up by default]
+        - ~~Z is up is used in Blender and is a tool used for this project.~~ [Working in Blender uses Z-up but Blender exports Y-up by default.]
-    - Shortening a 3D vector to a 2D by cutting off the third value (z) to acquire "ground coordinates" is appealing
+        - Shortening a 3D vector to a 2D by cutting off the third value (z) to acquire "ground coordinates" is appealing.
-- Negatives:
+    - And the negatives:
         - When accessing `samplerCube` textures in OpenGL, adjustments need to be made to ensure Y is actually "up".

 #### Etc.
 - If a function argument may be modified in the function, it will be passed in as a pointer type.